-Back 4 Blood’s open beta has brought four special infected to the party, which the game refers to as Special Ridden.
+The regular Ridden in Back 4 Blood might not be much of a threat alone, but Special Ridden certainly are.
 Each of these zombies have unique abilities that you will need to look out for to survive, especially on Veteran and Nightmare difficulty.
 If you’re not sure what the Special Ridden do or how to deal with them you’ve come to the right place.
 This is our guide to the Special Ridden in Back 4 Blood.

 Back 4 Blood Special Ridden: all zombie types

-Snitches have a comically descriptive name.
+Snitchers have a comically descriptive name.
 These mutated monsters unleash a piercing shriek a few seconds after they spot you, which alerts the horde to your presence.
-You need to kill Snitches as soon as possible to avoid getting overrun by the horde.
+You need to kill Snitchers as soon as possible to avoid getting overrun by the horde.
 They have a weak spot on their neck so with some precise shots you can be rid of them before they cause a problem.
+Our Walker build should have you covered on that front, as it focuses on getting precision kills from a comfy distance so the zombies can't grab you.
 Just keep your ears open for their telltale screech.

 Also known as Tallboys, the Bruiser is a big damage threat up close.
 These monsters have one enormous, club-like arm that they will pound the crap out of you with.
 Letting a Bruiser get close is often a death sentence on higher-difficulty settings.
 Their weakspot can be tough to hit too.
 It’s on their right shoulder, where their giant club arm connects to their torso.
 Bruisers are smart enough to protect their weak point though, and will keep it turned away from their target.
 Get behind them while their attention is elsewhere to save your teammates before it’s too late.